saf-dmitry/taskpaper-mode/README.md

 It doesn't cover all cases, but may work for you.
 For more flexible recurrence setup see the corresponding scripting example in the [Scripting Guide][tp-mode-scripting-guide].

-Note: Recurring appointments like any other event that takes place at a specific time would do best in your calendar because you cannot act on them until that moment.
+Please consider that recurring appointments like any other event that takes place at a specific time would do best in your calendar because you cannot act on them until that moment.

 ## Hyperlinks and Inline Images